How to install OcrMyPdf on Windows

 Now, you should be able to use ocrmypdf

-to OCR convert PDF files in Windows directly.
-I hope at some moment it will be available on scoop package manager, but until then, this insturctino will do.
+to OCR-convert PDF files in Windows directly.
+I hope at some point it will be available in the scoop package manager, but until then, these instructions will do.